tc39/proposal-smart-pipelines/readme.md

 ### Syntax and static semantics
 The syntactic grammar of JavaScript can transform token sequences (defined by the [lexical grammar][]) into **parse trees**: rooted tree data structures made of **Parse Nodes**.
+This is described further in [ES Clause 5.1.4][].

 <details>

-This is described further in [ES Clause 5.1.4][].

-When a stream of code points is to be parsed as an ECMAScript Script or Module, it is first converted to a stream of input elements by repeated application of the lexical grammar; this stream of input elements is then parsed by a single application of the syntactic grammar.
-The input stream is syntactically in error if the tokens in the stream of input elements cannot be parsed as a single instance of the goal nonterminal (Script or Module), with no tokens left over.
+> When a stream of code points is to be parsed as an ECMAScript Script or

-When a parse is successful, it constructs a parse tree, a rooted tree structure in which each node is a Parse Node.
-Each Parse Node is an instance of a symbol in the grammar; it represents a span of the source text that can be derived from that symbol.
-The root node of the parse tree, representing the whole of the source text, is an instance of the parse's goal symbol.
-When a Parse Node is an instance of a nonterminal, it is also an instance of some production that has that nonterminal as its left-hand side.
-Moreover, it has zero or more children, one for each symbol on the production's right-hand side: each child is a Parse Node that is an instance of the corresponding symbol.
+> Module, it is first converted to a stream of input elements by repeated
+> application of the lexical grammar; this stream of input elements is then
+> parsed by a single application of the syntactic grammar.
+The input stream is
+> syntactically in error if the tokens in the stream of input elements cannot be
+> parsed as a single instance of the goal nonterminal (Script or Module), with
+> no tokens left over.

+> When a parse is successful, it constructs a parse tree, a rooted tree
+> structure in which each node is a **Parse Node**.
+Each Parse Node is an
+> instance of a symbol in the grammar; it represents a span of the source text
+> that can be derived from that symbol.
+The root node of the parse tree,
+> representing the whole of the source text, is an instance of the parse's goal
+> symbol.
+When a Parse Node is an instance of a nonterminal, it is also an
+> instance of some production that has that nonterminal as its left-hand side.
+> Moreover, it has zero or more children, one for each symbol on the
+> production's right-hand side: each child is a Parse Node that is an instance
+> of the corresponding symbol.

 </details>

+***

 The syntactic grammar of JavaScript further relies upon several functions that analyze its syntactic structures.
 These functions are polymorphic on the types of their input syntactic structures, and their definitions are often also recursive.
 The ES specification goes into more detail on these **Static Semantic Rules** in [ES Clause 5.2.4][].

 <details>